3 Urgent Signs Your IT Provider Is Leaving You Vulnerable to Ransomware

 The hard work, investments, and time you’ve dedicated to growing your business are at significant risk due to misinformation and half-truths spread by cybersecurity experts, IT companies, and even your insurance provider.

-You might think that your IT company or internal team has your network fully secured.
+You think that your IT company or internal team has your network fully secured.

-You might think that you're doing everything necessary or at least enough.
+You think that you're doing everything necessary or at least enough.

-You might think that your insurance provider will cover your losses if a breach occurs.
+You think that your insurance provider will cover your losses if a breach occurs.

-You might think your employees are savvy enough not to put your business at risk.
+You think your employees are savvy enough not to put your business at risk.

-You might think that because you're small, cybercriminals wouldn’t target you.
+You think that because you're small, cybercriminals wouldn’t target you.

 Unfortunately, these assumptions are dangerously outdated.
 The reality is that if you're still relying on these beliefs, your business is at serious risk of financial loss and reputational damage.
 This report serves as a wake-up call.
 The last few years have seen significant changes in cyber threats, insurance coverage, and IT security practices.
 The plan you put in place even a year or two ago may no longer be sufficient.